wizo06/japanese/docs/Fundamentals/particles.md

 ???+ info "The main difference between 「は」 and 「も」"
     - 「は」 changes the topic, and implies that the comment of the new topic is **different** from the comment of the old topic.

-    - 「も」 also changes the topoic, but it implies that the comment of the new topic is the **same** as the comment of the old topic.
+    - 「も」 also changes the topic, but it implies that the comment of the new topic is the **same** as the comment of the old topic.

 This is why 「も」 can only be used when the comment is "consistent" with the previous comment.
-Furthermore, the other function of the particle 「は」 is to be the **contrastive topic particle** ーas opposed to the particle 「も」 which is the inclusive topic particleー precisely because the comment on the new topic is different from the comment of the previous topic.
+Furthermore, the other function of the particle 「は」 is to be the **contrastive** topic particle ーas opposed to the particle 「も」 which is the **inclusive** topic particleー precisely because the comment on the new topic is different from the comment of the previous topic.

 Suppose we have a first topic "Alice", and the comment about her is "is student":

 - アリスは学生だ。
 *As for Alice, is student.*

-We also have a second topic "Tom", and the comment about him is "is student":
+Then, we introduce a second topic "Tom", and the comment about him is "is student":

 - トムは学生だ。
 *As for Tom, is student.*